-Note: Subject to change according to availability of venues.
+Note: Subject to change according to availability of museum and gallery venues.

 Unit One: An Introduction to the Visual Arts

 This section introduces the concept of discussing and defining what art is, terminology of materials, development towards abstraction as well as an introduction to subject, form and content.